St Kitts and Nevis PM: Country ‘not totally free’ while King is head of state

 Buckingham Palace said the royal household will help with the academic project by offering access to the Royal Collection and the Royal Archives.

-Speaking in the St Kitts and Nevis capital Basseterre, Dr Drew told the BBC that the research was a “step in the right direction”.
+Speaking in the capital Basseterre, Dr Drew told the BBC that the research was a “step in the right direction”.

 “I think that acknowledging that… something wrong was done, acknowledging it and apologising for it, is a step in the right direction,” he reportedly said.